askmeegs/build-a-platform-with-krm/5-hosted-resources/partC-existing-resources.md

 And another set of resources to learn more about KRM, its design principles, and other helpful tools, see: **https://github.com/askmeegs/learn-krm**.

+## ⭐️ We'd love your feedback! ⭐️

+### 🗳 [If you have a moment, please fill out this short survey](https://forms.gle/pUX2DPW9fxgDMwEw8) to share your thoughts on this demo!
+Thank you!

 ## Cleaning up

 If you want to keep your project but delete all the resources deployed by this demo, run the following script **from the root of this repository**.